Colin Coggins & Garrett Brown

 - Drawing from decades of experience, countless hours of research, and interviews for their upcoming HarperCollins book, they share how to be a revenue-forward company while maintaining an authentic, socially- and self-aware, mission-driven culture

-With decades of experience as practitioners and sales leaders, Colin and Garrett began working together at the enterprise software startup Bitium, where they helped grow the company from relative obscurity to one of the leading players in identity management software.
+Colin Coggins and Garrett Brown are startup practitioners, university professors, investors, authors, and creators of “The Unsold Mindset.”
+They began working together at the enterprise software startup Bitium, where they helped grow the company from relative obscurity to one of the leading players in enterprise identity management software.
 In 2017, their hard work paid off when Bitium was acquired by Google.
-They are now adjunct professors at University of Southern California’s Marshall School of Business, where they teach the wildly popular class they created, “Sales Mindset for Entrepreneurs” – the only permanent sales mindset class offered at any university.
-They are also the founding partners of Agency18 – a firm that works with mission-driven companies across industries to build, scale, and inspire sales teams to transition to revenue-forward cultures while staying true to their core tenets.
-In early 2021 they signed a book deal with Harper Business (HarperCollins publishing) to publish Unsold: The Fascinating Mindset of Great Salespeople.
+They are adjunct professors at University of Southern California’s Marshall School of Business, where they teach the popular class they created, “Sales Mindset for Entrepreneurs” – the only permanent sales mindset class offered at any university.
+They are also the founders of Agency18 – a firm that works with mission-driven companies across industries to build, scale, and inspire teams to transition to revenue-forward cultures while staying true to their core tenets.
+In early 2021 they signed a deal with Harper Business (HarperCollins publishing) to publish their upcoming book, The Unsold.

-Exclusively represented by Leading Authorities speakers bureau, Colin and Garrett share a unique, mindset-focused approach to sales that applies to salespeople and non-sales sellers alike – leading people to see sales as a legitimate opportunity to help people succeed, and themselves as genuinely thoughtful, resourceful problem solvers doing meaningful work that contributes to society.
-Drawing on their own sales experience and countless hours of research and interviews with other top performers in a wide variety of roles and industries, they prove that when you show up as your authentic self, being a good person and a good salesperson are not mutually exclusive.
-Using their Unsold Mindset approach, they explain how groups can thrive both professionally and personally, becoming deeply engaged in and satisfied by the work, feeling a strong sense of purpose, and relishing in the personal growth they have the chance to do every day.
+Exclusively represented by Leading Authorities speakers bureau, Colin and Garrett share a unique, mindset-focused approach to leadership, sales, and personal & professional development that shows that it’s possible to be successful without becoming someone you’re not.
+Drawing on their own experience and countless hours of research and interviews with other top performers in a wide variety of roles and industries, they have identified a series of unexpected ways that top performers think and approach their lives.
+Using this “Unsold Mindset” approach, they explain how audiences can thrive both professionally and personally, becoming deeply engaged in and satisfied by their work, feeling a strong sense of purpose, and relishing in the growth they have the chance to experience every day.

 Garrett Brown began his career as a corporate lawyer representing entrepreneurs and startup founders.
 Inspired by his clients, he decided to leave the world of law and join the tech startup and online gaming platform Fastpoint Games, where he eventually ran all sales and business development efforts until the company was acquired by WePlay (now TeamSnap).
-He then helped launch Bitium as the company’s chief revenue officer, building and running its sales efforts from scratch.
+He then helped launch Bitium as the company’s Chief Revenue Officer, building and running its revenue functions from scratch.
 As the company started to take off, he needed an expert that could scale the sales team and process to new heights.

 When he met Colin it was love at first sight.
 Colin and Garrett worked side-by-side until the company was acquired by Google.
 Garrett then joined Google in a revenue management role, learning countless lessons about the inner workings of one of the most recognizable companies on the planet.
 Since leaving Google, in addition to teaching at USC and consulting through Agency18, Garrett is an active startup investor, advisor, and board member.
-He is a limited partner in Moonshots Capital, a VC fund that invests primarily in veteran-led companies, and an active member of Tech Coast Angels, the largest angel investing group in the U.S.
+He is a limited partner in Moonshots Capital, a venture fund that invests primarily in veteran-led companies, and an active member of Tech Coast Angels, the largest angel investing group in the U.S.

 Changing Minds Begins by Not Changing Anything at All.
 Change is never easy.
 Whether internal or external, change requires an advanced level of mindfulness, resilience, self-awareness, and a knack for the art of motivating and inspiring other people, and yourself.
 Without these things, many people resort to finding ways to mask their perceived shortcomings by trying to become something they’re not.